Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZHumj5MeIcw.md

 ### Transcript

-> the way it is so i'm not ignoring vr support questions, vr support is not planned whatsoever, i don't think it's something we're gonna do, it might be that some mod makes it i don't know
+> the way it is so I'm not ignoring vr support questions, vr support is not planned whatsoever, I don't think it's something we're gonna do, it might be that some mod makes it I don't know